ianchanning/neural-network-js/tutorial/slides.tex.md

 # Re-use the examples

 Used all the examples, but only once.
-Like revising with looking at your notes just once.
+Like revising with looking at your notes just once

 So it's a good idea to re-use them but... **bias**